Definition and Examples of the FTSE 100, DAX, and CAC 40

-Investors looking to invest in Europe outside of these three major indices may want to consider European ETFs.
-These ETFs give investors an easy way to hold a more diversified portfolio of assets in a single security than can be purchased or sold on U.S. exchanges.
+Investors who are looking to invest in Europe outside of these three major indexes may want to look into European ETFs.
+These ETFs provide easy ways to hold a more diversified portfolio of assets in a single security; it's simpler than buying a lot of individual stocks U.S. exchanges.

 Popular European ETFs include: